 In fact, you’ve probably already seen agile practices in action.
 Think of your organization’s most successful departments.
 It’s likely they’ve cultivated an agile environment, one that is transparent and that makes use of cross-functional teams.
 These teams favor conversation over documentation, they’re more open to change than others, and they prefer to work with software and product vendors who are more open to change, too.

 So, back to why agile matters to recruiting operations.
 There are countless reasons but, for starters, consider it within the context of one of the most important values associated with agile—an emphasis on individuals and interactions rather than processes and tools.

 From a talent acquisition perspective, this translates directly into the candidate experience, which is essential to the long-term health of an organization’s employer brand and ability to attract the best and brightest.
-Companies known for delivering exceptional candidate experiences embrace this value by focusing their efforts on “designing” what the experience should look like first and then developing the processes and tools in support of the candidate experience, as opposed to allowing the archaic processes and sub-par software solutions already in place shape the experience.
+Companies known for delivering exceptional candidate experiences embrace this value by focusing their efforts on “designing” what the experience should look like first and then developing the processes and tools in support of the candidate experience, as opposed to allowing outdated processes and sub-par software solutions already in place shape the experience.
 And, unfortunately, as we all know, the latter results in unhappy applicants, not to mention other stakeholders like hiring managers, which leads to poor conversion rates, lower candidate quality and an inability to secure the talent needed to achieve business goals.

 Getting Started: Three Important Aspects of Agile

 Whether your talent acquisition team is just beginning its agile journey or you are seeking to further integrate agile principles into your team’s approach to its work, here are three important aspects to consider: